Mixed Gaussian processes: A filtering approach: Proof of Theorem 2.4

-To verify the representation \eqref{rep_M}, we have to check that $h(s,t)$ uniquely solves each one of the equations in \eqref{une}-\eqref{quatre}.
-To this end, we will argue that $h(s,t)$ satisfies the equation from \eqref{doux} for almost every $s\in [0,t]$.
-Then we show that this equation reduces to \eqref{troix} for $H>\frac 1 2$ and to \eqref{quatre} for $H<\frac 1 2$, which are well known to have unique continuous solutions and therefore $h(s,t)$ must satisfy \eqref{doux} for all $s\in [0,t]$.
-Finally we will argue that \eqref{doux} and \eqref{une} share the same solution.
+To verify the representation \eqref{MX}, we have to check that $g(s,t)$ uniquely solves each one of the equations in (i)--(iv).
+To this end, we will argue that $g(s,t)$ satisfies the equation from (ii) for almost every $s\in[0,t]$.
+Then we show that this equation reduces to (iii) for $H>\frac{1} 2$ and to (iv) for $H<\frac{1} 2$.
+These weakly singular integral equations are well known to have unique continuous solutions and, therefore, $g(s,t)$, in fact, satisfies (ii) for all $s\in[0,t]$.
+Finally, we will argue that (ii) and (i) share the same solution.

-For any test function $\varphi \in L^2([0,t])\bigcap\Lambda_t^{H-\frac 1 2}$, the orthogonality property of the conditional expectation implies
+For any test function $\varphi\in L^2([0,t])\cap\Lambda _t^{H-1/2}$, the orthogonality property of the conditional expectation implies

 where we used the identity \eqref{inner_prod}.
-Since $\varphi$ can be an arbitrary differentiable function, $h(s,t)$ satisfies \eqref{f_i_e} for almost all $s\in [0,t]$.
+Since $\varphi$ can be an arbitrary differentiable function, $g(s,t)$ satisfies \eqref{f_i_e} for almost all $s\in[0,t]$.

-Applying the transformation \eqref{invQ} with $H>\frac 1 2$ to equation \eqref{f_i_e}, a direct calculation shows that $h(s,t)$ satisfies \eqref{WHt}.
-This weakly singular equation is well known to have unique solution (see, e.g., \cite{VP80}), continuous on $[0,t]$.
-Since the transformation \eqref{invQ} is invertible, $h(s,t)$ is also the unique continuous solution of \eqref{f_i_e} for $H>\frac 1 2$.
+Applying the transformation \eqref{invQ} with $H>\frac{1} 2$ to equation \eqref{f_i_e}, a direct calculation shows that $g(s,t)$ satisfies \eqref{WHt}.
+This weakly singular equation is well known to have a unique solution (see, e.g., \cite{VP80}), continuous on $[0,t]$.
+Since the transformation \eqref{invQ} is invertible, $g(s,t)$ is also the unique continuous solution of~\eqref{f_i_e} for $H>\frac{1} 2$.